 Stress occurs when the perceived demands that a person is under exceed the resources they have to cope with those demands.

 Stress creates unhealthy biological reactions, and prolonged stress can lead to both physical and mental health breakdown.
-If our brains are not in peak performance mode, it’s challenging to perform at a high level.
+In addition, if our brains are not in peak performance mode, it’s challenging to perform at a high level.

 Life stress often results from financial pressures, personal issues like lifestyle, relationships, and many other things.
-In this lesson, we are more interested in trading stress.
+However, in this lesson, we are more interested in trading stress.

 Trading stress arises from many tricky situations in trading.
 To trade successfully, we need to minimize some of these effects or prevent ourselves from falling into these traps.